Ethereum logo

 Project Overview

 The Ethereum Foundation is launching this project to obtain the highest possible level of assurance for zkEVMs, the end goal being bug-free zkEVMs.
-This project will feature a combination of grants and bounties distributed across several stages over the next 18-24 months.
+This project will feature a combination of grants and bounties, with the project taking place until the end of 2026.

 This project will also aim to:

-The scope of this project is restricted to RISC-V zkVMs on which an EVM compiled to RISC-V can run (producing a zkEVM) and will be divided into three tracks.
+This project focuses on RISC-V zkVMs on which an EVM compiled to RISC-V can run (producing a zkEVM) and will be divided into three tracks.

 RISC-V zkVM Track

-Formally verified precompiles are also within the scope of this track given that they are treated like extensions to the zkVM.
+zkVM precompiles are also within the scope of this track.

 EVM Track